About me

 GitHub: ngernest

 Hi!
 I’m a second-year Computer Science PhD student at Cornell, working on programming languages research.
-I’m interested in functional programming, property-based testing, proof assistants and type systems.
+I’m interested in functional programming, property-based testing (PBT), proof assistants and type systems.

-This summer, I’m interning with the Automated Reasoning group at AWS, working on property-based testing infrastructure for Lean.
+This summer, I interned with the Automated Reasoning group at AWS, working on PBT infrastructure for Lean with Cody Roux, Mike Hicks and collaborators at UMD.

 I did my undergrad at Penn, majoring in Math & CS.
-At Penn, I worked on property-based testing research, advised by Harry Goldstein & Benjamin Pierce.
+At Penn, I worked on PBT research, advised by Harry Goldstein & Benjamin Pierce.
 Before grad school, I worked in industry for a year as a data engineer.

 Outside of PL, I enjoy playing the pipe organ and running.